 For a glimpse at what's in store for you when you join our virtual program, click the image below to watch this video with a message from the running professor!

 Do you want to register your child for in-person Kilometer Kids but are not able to start a site in your school or community?
 Or are you looking to enroll your child in an afterschool program where they can meet new people?
 We've got a solution for you!
 Introducing Atlanta Track Club Community Kilometer Kids.
 We are excited to announce that Atlanta Track Club will be running two Kilometer Kids site-based programs at Brook Run Park and at Piedmont Park.
 For safety purposes, enrollment will be limited at both locations and COVID mitigation procedures will be in place including the wearing of masks unless actively exercising.
 Like all other Kilometer Kids sites, participation is free, but while school specific sites are restricted to those who attend that school, these teams are open to anyone!

-Registration for Spring 2021 is now closed and both teams are currently full.
-Please check back soon for more information about registration and location & practice times for the Fall 2021 season.
+Registration for Fall 2021 will open on July 19.
+Please check back soon for more information about location & practice times for the Fall 2021 season.